*Disclosure: This post contains affiliate links, and I may earn from purchases made after clicking those links. Disclosure Policy.

 - Shared Walking Tour of Walled City and Getsemaní on GetYourGuide

-Are There Any Cartagena Free Walking Tours?
+What about Cartagena Free Walking Tours?

-There are free walking tours in Cartagena.
+There are several Cartagena free walking tour options.

 In fact, the tour I did is technically a free Cartagena walking tour.
-I booked online and paid, but basically I was prepaying my tip.

 I thought doing that was more convenient, and the price I prepaid was very reasonable, so much that I still gave my guides another small tip after my tour.
-Honestly, booking this paid version was still cheaper than the other shared tours I considered.

-There are some other free walking tours in Cartagena too.
-I have not done them to compare, so I can’t say for sure what the best free walking tour in Cartagena is, but I was more than satisfied with mine, and I really liked the ability to pre-tip.
+I have not done them to compare, so I can’t say for sure what the best free walking tour in Cartagena is, but I’d imagine they all offer a pretty similar experience.

-There are always vendors out here selling water, and hats, both of which they say are necessary.
-I would agree with them on the water thing.
 So, if you didn’t bring some with you, you might want to pick some up.
-There are plenty of other vendors along the of of this Cartagena Old Town walking tour’s route too.
+There are plenty of other vendors along the path of this Cartagena Old Town walking tour’s route too.

 There were two guides in our group, a main guide who led the tour and did all the speaking, and another who brought up the rear and made sure no one got left behind.

-Our main guide and tour leader was Dani, a Cartagena native.
 Her English was great, she was very knowledgeable, and I could tell she was passionate about sharing Cartagena’s history and culture.

 Dani started our tour off with some basics about Cartagena and Colombia, including a mini-crash course in Spanish with some common Colombian slang and a few phrases particular to the Caribbean costeñol Spanish of Cartagena.

-We then began our our walking tour of Cartagena’s Walled City, passing through the historic gates under the clocktower and into the Plaza de los Coches to learn more about the city’s founding and conquest of the indigenous peoples while looking at the statue of conquistador Pedro de Heredía.
+We then began our walking tour of Cartagena’s Walled City, passing through the historic gates under the clocktower and into the Plaza de los Coches to learn more about the city’s founding and conquest of the indigenous peoples while looking at the statue of conquistador Pedro de Heredía.

 We then stopped overlooking the Plaza de la Aduana to learn about more about colonial era Colombia before making another stop in front of the San Pedro Claver Church to learn about its namesake and the history of slavery in Cartagena.